Tag Archives: Classical Music

 Have you ever been so moved by a piece of music that you cry?
 I have.
 I do.

-For days, I have felt pulled to listen to Max Richter’s, On the Nature of Light.
+For days, I’ve felt drawn to listen to Max Richter’s, On the Nature of Light.
 Are you familiar with it?
-It’s easily my favorite contemporary classical piece of music.
-I love all of his works in general.
-Too busy to tune in during the week, as I wanted to give it my full attention, I found the quiet of this morning the perfect time.
-I sat with my headphones on, hands crossed at heart level, and let the music wash over me as it held space.
-Tears released in immense gratitude.
-Release, recognition, communion.
-I felt so many different emotions simultaneously.
-In my journal I made a list: ecstasy, sorrow, despair, sadness, transcendence, love, intimacy, desire, longing, yearning, hope, sublime, magick, forgiveness, tenderness, tolerance, caress, breath, movement, darkness, light, breathlessness, expression, expansion, transformation, warmth, belief, faith, embrace, connection, self-love, heart, grief, loss, glimmer, truth…And yet words are truly insufficient to capture this kind of magick.
-I had the piece on repeat as I flowed through my morning tarot reading.
-The first card I pulled was Art (Temperance in RWS) – yes – Making anything you do a work of Art; friendship between mind & heart; rest & activity; light & dark; self & others; taking a creative or aesthetic approach, viewing the situation with an artistic eye.
+It’s easily one of my favorite contemporary classical pieces of music.
+I love all of Max Richter’s works Too busy to tune in earlier, as I wanted to give the music my full attention, I found the quiet of this morning the perfect time.
+I sat with headphones on, hands crossed over my heart, and let the music hold space.
+I literally shed tears, so captured was I. I felt so many different emotions simultaneously.
+In my journal I made a list: ecstasy, sorrow, despair, sadness, transcendence, love, intimacy, desire, longing, yearning, hope, sublime, magick, forgiveness, tenderness, tolerance, caress, breath, movement, darkness, light, breathlessness, expression, expansion, transformation, warmth, belief, faith, embrace, connection, self-love, heart, grief, loss, glimmer, truth…And yet words are truly insufficient to describe this kind of magic.
+I had this piece on repeat as I flowed through my morning tarot read.
+The first card, Art (Temperance in RWS system) – Making anything you do a work of art; friendship between mind and heart; rest and activity; light and dark; self and others; taking a creative or aesthetic approach, viewing the situation with an artistic eye.

-Music saves me again and again.
-My first love and likely my last!
-I remember at college, playing for hours in a small practice room, eyes closed.
-Just me and Beethoven or Chopin, or Mozart…perfection.
-No fear.
-No judgment.
-No pressure to please an audience or to play perfectly.
+Music saves again and again.
+My first love, likely my last!
+I recall playing the piano for hours, eyes closed, in a tiny practice room at Centenary College.
+Just me and Beethoven or Chopin, or Mozart.
+No fear or judgment.
+No pressure to please an audience or play perfectly.
 Connection to the keyboard, sound, frequency, vibration.
-It was perfection in and of itself.
-And in today’s heavy, heavy world, music is the only perfection, my safest connection.
-I do not need the presence of another in this magickal world.
+It was sublime.
+In today’s heavy, heavy world, music is the only perfection, always a safe connection.

-I stumbled upon a new artist; well, an artist new to me, Yannic Lowack.
-The piece featured below is, Leuer, another that brings me to tears.
-He posted a snippet of an orchestral version, no piano, on his Instagram, and you can find his works on YouTube and IG.
-Music, where would I be without it?
+I stumbled upon an artist new to me, Yannic Lowack.
+The piece featured below is called Leuer, another work that brings me to tears.
+He posted a small sample of an orchestral version, no piano, on his Instagram – you can find him on YouTube and IG.

-Tarot, Max Richter, Yannick Lowack remind me that I am music and music is me.
-The piano calls to me, calling me back to who I was, who I want to be again.
-First, a musician and lover of the expressive arts.
+I hear the piano calling to me, calling me back to who I was, a musician and lover of the expressive arts.
 I’ve been away far too long.

 anthem of the trees